Redirect Chains Explained

 Your CDN adds an HTTP-to-HTTPS redirect.
 Now any HTTP link adds yet another hop.
 Four hops for some users.

 Each individual redirect made sense.
 But nobody went back to update the original redirects to point directly to the final destination.
+This is the root cause of almost every chain.

 Performance